The City Circle

-The City Circle is a network body of mainly young Muslim professionals located in England and is a registered charity (Reg.
-No.1088931).
+The City Circle is a registered UK charity (Reg.
+No.1088931) and a network body of mainly young Muslim professionals.
 On 7 November 2006, The City Circle announced that it had appointed Yahya Birt as its first director with effect from December 2006.
 On 3 January 2008, it announced the appointment of Usama Hasan, whose father is Suhaib Hasan, as its new director.

 Projects

 Current projects include a Saturday school, careers and mentoring and helping London's homeless.